NewlinkG/TeamsBot/README.md

   - Handed off to `formatTicketUpdate.js` to build Adaptive Cards for proactive notifications.

 - **tabs-portal/**
-  - React application built with Vite.
+  - React application built with Create React App.
   - Responsive design fully integrated into Teams.
   - Hosted as static content in Azure Storage.